-1. Time Flies will celebrate 25 years in 2019, making it one of the longest standing House Music events in the UK.
+1. Time Flies celebrated 25 years in 2019, making it one of the longest standing House Music events in the UK.

 2. Promoter Henry Blunt was also Events Manager at Mixmag in London between 1997 and 1999, and has staged parties across the UK and Ibiza.

 3. Resident DJ James Merritt is Head of Air Traffic Control at Cardiff Airport.
 Give him a pair of table tennis bats and he’ll show you some moves.